yereverluvinunclebert/Steampunk-CPU_GPU-Speedfan-Thermometer/README.md

 1. Install yahoo widget SDK runtime engine for Mac
 2. Download the gauge from this repo.
 3. Unzip it
-4. For all all recent versions of Mac OS/X up to and including Mojave, edit the following
+4. For all all recent versions of Mac OS/X up to Catalina, edit the following
 file:

 com.yahoo.widgetengine.plist which is in /Users/xxx/Library/Preferences.
 Look